Skip to main content

 Rulemaking: PFAS Contaminant Level

-The Vermont Water Supply Rule was ultimately revised, through rulemaking, to establish a Maximum Contaminant Level (MCL) and routine monitoring frequencies for PFAS at public drinking water systems.
+The Vermont Water Supply Rule contains a Vermont-specific Maximum Contaminant Level (MCL) and routine monitoring frequencies for PFAS at public drinking water systems.
 The MCL is 20 nanograms per liter (ng/L) and it is for five PFAS in drinking water: PFOA (perfluorooctanoic acid), PFOS (perfluorooctane sulfonic acid), PFHxS (perfluorohexane sulfonic acid), PFHpA (perfluoroheptanoic acid), PFNA (perfluorononanoic acid).
 The sum of these five PFAS cannot exceed 20 ng/L.

 If PFAS compounds are found above the MCL, then water systems will be required to protect public health through public notice, over a short-term plan and a long term plan.
 The purpose of the short-term plan is to protect public health quickly so that a system can have the required Do Not Drink public notice lifted, while a long-term plan is developed.
 The public notice will direct Public Water Systems to obtain alternative water.